ojsquire/multi-label-datasets/README.md

 ```
 jupyter lab
 ```
-3. Open `analysis.ipynb` (created in previous section) and use the `jupytext` extension to pair it with `analysis.md`.
+3. Open `analysis.ipynb` and use the `jupytext` extension to pair it with `analysis.md`.
 See instructions [here](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html).
 4. If you want to remove the custom kernel from Jupyter run:
     ```
     jupyter kernelspec uninstall multi-label-datasets